DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2020-09-30-beta-prototype.md

 ---

 ## Building a new prototype from scratch
-Starting in early September, we began work on a new prototype for the Register service.
-The [alpha prototype](/register-trainee-teachers/alpha-prototype/) was a static invision prototype, which while good for quick iteration, limited some of the usability testing we could do.
-This new one is built with the [GOV.UK Prototype Kit](https://govuk-prototype-kit.herokuapp.com/) and allows us to test more complex journeys with more realistic data.
+We began work on a new prototype for the Register service in early September 2020.
+The [alpha prototype](/register-trainee-teachers/alpha-prototype/) was a static InVision prototype, which while good for quick iteration, limited some of the usability testing we could do.
+This new one is built with the [GOV.UK Prototype Kit](https://govuk-prototype-kit.herokuapp.com/) and allows us to test complex journeys with realistic data.

 ## Journey changes
 Working in html and designing for progressive enhancement necessitated some changes from the alpha designs: